Patient Content

 Last updated: June 26, 2024

 The vagus nerve is one of the cranial nerves that originates in the brain and is part of the autonomic nervous system, which controls involuntary body functions.
-The nerve begins at the brainstem and passes through the neck, traveling to the chest and abdomen.
-It is responsible for regulating the functions of internal organs.
-Specifically, it is involved in motor functions in […]
+The nerve begins at the brainstem and passes through the […]

 Patient Content